 Tailor your current strategy

-Organisations invest in employer branding to attract high-quality applicants, retain high performing employees and build an image as a great employer.
+Organizations invest in employer branding to attract high-quality applicants, retain high performing employees, and build an image as a great employer.
 In the UK employer expectations of their brand strategy include improved recruitment and retention rates and benefits to the service delivered to commercial customers; the metrics used to calibrate success are those such as cost-per-hire, time-to-fill, and turnover rates.